-To improve the quality of the generated code, we first need a \textit{good dataset} (\ie free of quality issues), but this is challenging because collecting training data is \textit{\textbf{time-consuming}}~\cite{Najafabadi2015} and open-source code commonly used for training \textbf{\textit{contain quality issues}} (\eg bugs, vulnerabilities, and smells~\cite{sharma2017house,palomba2018diffuseness,siddiq2022empirical}).
-Moreover, fine-tuning an LLM model is a \textbf{\textit{resource-hungry}} process~\cite{church_chen_ma_2021}.
-Fine-tuning an LLM requires at least one GPU, and pre-training is typically performed on a large cluster of GPUs~\cite{church_chen_ma_2021}.
+To improve the quality of the generated code, we first need a \textit{good dataset} (\ie free of quality issues)~\cite{gunasekar2023textbooks}.
+However, collecting training data is \textbf{\textit{time-consuming}}~\cite{Najafabadi2015} and \textbf{\textit{challenging}} because code datasets commonly used for training contain \textbf{\textit{quality issues}} (\eg bugs, vulnerabilities, and code smells~\cite{sharma2017house,palomba2018diffuseness,siddiq2022empirical}) which would require vetting these code samples to remove or repair low quality training samples.
+Moreover, fine-tuning an LLM model is a \textbf{\textit{resource-hungry}} process~\cite{church_chen_ma_2021} which requires \textit{at least one} GPU, and pre-training is typically performed on a large cluster of GPUs.
 Although models can make inferences without GPUs, the throughput may not be optimal.
-For example, we used a GPU with 24 GB RAM for an inference model with 2.7 billion parameters to generate 128 tokens with up to 2,048 context tokens.
-To generate more tokens and infer larger models, more GPUs or a more expensive GPU with a larger RAM would be needed.
+For example, we used a GPU with 24 GB RAM when using a model with 2.7 billion parameters to generate code with 128 tokens (and up to 2,048 context tokens).
+To generate more tokens and/or larger models, more GPUs or a more expensive GPU with a larger RAM would be needed.

-Although LLM fine-tuning can be done on the cloud (via an API) to avoid acquiring expensive GPUs, it is still costly.
+Although LLM fine-tuning can be done in the cloud to avoid acquiring expensive GPUs, it is still costly.
 For example, OpenAI's fine-tuning API currently costs U\$0.03 dollars per 1,000 tokens (8K context GPT-4 model)~\cite{openaipricing}.
-Since there can be billions of tokens in a large dataset, fine-tuning this model would cost thousands of dollars.
+Since a large dataset may have billions of tokens, fine-tuning this model would cost thousands of dollars.
 Besides \textit{fine-tuning} costs, there is a separate cost for \textit{inference}.
-It costs U\$0.12 per 1,000 tokens to use your own fine-tuned model.
+It costs U\$0.06 per 1,000 tokens to use your own fine-tuned GPT-4 model.